elisa-amaral/The-Cottage-Hotel-Home-Page/README.md

 # The Cottage Hotel Home Page

-This project is the home page of a fictional hotel named The Cottage Hotel.
-It was coded in HTML and CSS (intermediate level) with the purpose of developing a project focusing on Liquid Layout.
+This project is the home page of a fictional hotel named The Cottage Hotel, the purpose was to create develop a project focusing on Liquid Layout.

 ## Screenshot

 ![Screenshot](Screenshot.png)

 ## Technology Stack

+The project was built with:

 + HTML
 + CSS